quintusdias/glymur/docs/source/how_do_i.rst

 ... create an image with an alpha layer?
 ========================================

-OpenJPEG can create JP2 files with more than 3 components (requires the development version of OpenJPEG), but by default, any extra components are not described as such.
+OpenJPEG can create JP2 files with more than 3 components (use version 2.1.0+ for this), but by default, any extra components are not described as such.
 In order to do so, we need to rewrap such an image in a set of boxes that includes a channel definition box.

 This example is based on SciPy example code found at http://scipy-lectures.github.io/advanced/image_processing/#basic-manipulations .